schaxmann/100-days-of-code/log.md

 Completed "Applied Visual Design" section of FCC curriculum.
 Watched a few youtube videos centerred around web dev topics to try and acquaint myself more with the general happenings and trends in the field.
 Finally, of course, completed this log.

 **Thoughts:** <br>
 I was tired, with work and friend's Birthday it was all a bit mad, didn't manage to start till super late.
 Still pleased I find myself sitting here and doing it though.
 Demonstrates to me how important it is to commit to something like this challenge.
-Admittedly I didn't follow all the rules and haven't told anyone I'm doing it, but in a way I almost feel like that's more rewarding; just skilling up on the sly
+Admittedly I didn't follow all the rules and haven't told anyone I'm doing it, but in a way I almost feel like that's more rewarding; just skilling up on the sly.

 **Link to work:** <br>
 [FCC](https://learn.freecodecamp.org/responsive-web-design/applied-visual-design) <br>